-Please note: Early registration is recommended as trainings are subject to cancellation due to low enrollment.
+Early registration is recommended as training sessions are subject to cancellation due to low enrollment.
 Please do not make travel arrangements until the training event has been officially confirmed.
-Although this training is free, attendees are responsible for all of their own travel and per diem costs.
+Although these training events are free, attendees are responsible for all of their own travel and per diem costs.

-Staff from the Eastern Region Training and Technical Assistance Center are hosting a Project Planning and Development (PPD) training session in Choctaw, Mississippi.
-The training venue is TBD and will be announced here shortly.
-Registrants will receive an email when the venue has been confirmed, along with details on reserving hotel accommodations.
+Staff from the Eastern Region Training and Technical Assistance Center are hosting a Project Planning and Development (PPD) training session in Cherokee, North Carolina.
+The training venue is TBD and will be announced shortly.

 In this 3-day training, participants will learn how to:

 1.)
 Work with community and key partners to identify and document specific community problems that stand in the way of meeting community goals;

 2.)
 Create a project work plan to address those problems and attain community goals;

 3.)
 Develop measurable outcomes and impacts to the community; and